paperrose/InAppStorySdkKt/docs/Goods.md

 ## Stories Reader Goods Widget

 In stories you can add goods widget.
 It can be represented as horizontal list of items (default implementation with RecyclerView) or you can fully customize it.
-If you want to use widget you should set `csCustomGoodsWidget` interface in global `AppearanceManager`.
+If you want to use widget you should set `csCustomGoodsWidget` interface in common `AppearanceManager`.
 Example:
 ```
 public class GoodsItemData {